 For those of you just starting in ham radio, here are some links to learn what ham radio is.
-The first is a link to the ARRL's (American Radio Relay League) What is Amateur Radio? page.
-Also check out the Eham.net page which also tells about ham radio.
+The first is the ARRL's (American Radio Relay League) What is Amateur Radio? page.
+Also check out the Alert Find Amateur Radio and Emergency Communications page and Eham.net's page What Is Amateur Radio which also tells about ham radio.

 For videos explaning Amateur Radio on YouTube try the What is Amateur Radio video by Jay (aka Dighsx), or watch the ARRL videos Hello and Amateur Radio Today narrated by the late Walter Cronkite, KB2GSD (SK).